RavenVR/Game-Making-Using-Pygame-Testing/README.md

 if pip still doesnt work, then look at https://phoenixnap.com/kb/install-pip-windows.

 Ill most likely be updating this every week, if you also want to edit the file download VSCode or use IDLE (VSC download:https://code.visualstudio.com/download. download for IDLE: unknown.)
 ONLY EDIT THE FILE IF YOU KNOW HOW TO CODE IN PYTHON.

+(BTW kkey.py is used to see every key press for events.)